mihajm/http/article.md

 ### Optimistic updates

-As you can see the above interface allows for easy updates to other existing resources, as such we can also provide a _helper_ option (it could also be a separate function if you prefer) to optimistically update another resource of the same type (say we have a getById & a patch mutation resource).
+As you can see the above interface allows for easy updates to other existing resources, as such we can also provide a _helper_ option (it could also be a separate function if you prefer) to optimistically update another resource of the same type (say we have a _getById_ resource & a _patch_ mutation resource in a store).

 ```typescript
 export type MutationResourceOptions<